 One of the best second basemen in recent history, Sandberg went on to manage the Phillies, although it ended in disaster as he resigned in 2015 with the team last in the National League East Division.

-We’ve identified three great Ryne Sandberg rookie cards to look out for, as well as providing descriptions and an investment report which discusses the next few years.
+We’ve identified three great Ryne Sandberg rookie cards to look out for, providing descriptions and an investment report that discusses the next few years.

-Sandberg’s rookie cards were released by Topps, Fleer, and Donruss in 1983.
+Topps, Fleer, and Donruss released Sandberg’s rookie cards in 1983.
 Here’s our pick of the best options, which have been chosen while factoring in recent auction sales and data to ensure popularity.

 The 1983 Topps is the one to look out for, seen as his ‘true’ rookie option by many collectors.

-Solid design features a couple of different pictures of Sandberg on the front of the card, with a large image of the player ready to bat, and a smaller, profile picture.
+The solid design features a few pictures of Sandberg on the front of the card, with a large image of the player ready to bat and a smaller profile picture.

 The 1983 Topps is a premium option despite being reasonably plentiful, and it’s the best investment option overall.

 Please note the card also comes in a super rare O-Pee-Chee rookie card option that we would like to get our hands on (in PSA 9 or 10 version).